xraypy/xraylarch/doc/guis/xasviewer.rst

     :width: 18pt
     :height: 18pt

-XAS_Viewer
+XASViewer
 =======================

-The XAS_Viewer GUI uses Larch to read and display XAFS spectra.
+The XASViewer GUI uses Larch to read and display XAFS spectra.
 This application is still in active development, with more features planned with special emphasis on helping users with XANES analysis.
 Current features (as of June, 2018, Larch version 0.9.38) include: